bentonam/fakeit/README.md

   - Better error handling has been added so you know what went wrong and where it happened.
   - JS support has also been added so you are no longer required to use the command line to create fake data.
   - Added support for seeds to allow repeatable data.
+  - Added a progress indicator to show how many documents have been created